Plavix Side Effects

 Generic Name: clopidogrel

-Note: This document contains side effect information about clopidogrel.
-Some of the dosage forms listed on this page may not apply to the brand name Plavix.
+Note: This page contains side effects data for the generic drug clopidogrel.
+It is possible that some of the dosage forms included below may not apply to the brand name Plavix.

 For the Consumer

 As well as its needed effects, clopidogrel (the active ingredient contained in Plavix) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking clopidogrel, check with your doctor immediately:More common

 - pain in general

 - red or purple spots on the skin, varying in size from pinpoint to large bruises

 - vomiting of blood or material that looks like coffee grounds

 - blistering, flaking, or peeling of the skin